weltliteratur/vossanto/difficult_cases.md

 - Norman Stone, a professor of modern history at Oxford, has termed it the ''Dallas-izing'' of the Royal family. [link](https://www.nytimes.com/1987/06/25/world/london-agog-over-frolics-of-princesses.html)
+- This minute mischiefmaker his character is himself pulverizes every scene bouncing mutely through them like a **Charlie Chaplin** on *a trampoline*.